 I was in the mood for brownies, but Fuzz wanted chocolate muffins.
-This was our compromise — very chocolaty muffins, sweet enough for dessert, but not so sweet they’d be confused with cupcakes and rich enough not to need icing.
+Coconut Oil Chocolate Muffins were our compromise — very chocolaty muffins, sweet enough for dessert, but not so sweet they’d be confused with cupcakes and rich enough not to need icing.
 In other words, they’re true muffins and not cupcakes.
-Just for fun, I used coconut oil for the fat, and used evaporated cane juice crystals for the sugar.
 The coconut oil added a hint of coconut flavor and gave the muffins a nice texture, but if you don’t have any coconut oil you can just use oil.

 Here’s another photo.
 This one’s actually a jumbo size muffin.

 By the way, this recipe halves well.
 Just cut everything in half and for the egg, use 2 tablespoons lightly beaten.

 - 1 cup (4.5 ounces/126 grams) all-purpose flour

 - 1/2 teaspoon baking powder

 - 1/2 teaspoon baking soda

 - 1/3 cup (1 oz /28 grams unsweetened cocoa powder (I mixed natural and dark)